What are Blackheads?

 As they say, iron cuts iron, likewise oil dissolves oil!
 Oil cleansing helps dissolve all the excess sebum, dirt and grime accumulated in the pores.
 Take a few drops of a non - comedogenic oil like cold-pressed argan oil (dry skin) or cold-pressed hemp seed oil (oily skin) and gently massage in circular motions.
 Follow up with your regular face wash and moisturizer or facial oil.

 Green tea mask

-Steep a bag of green tea in water for sometime.
+Steep a bag of green tea in water for some time.
 Cut open the bag and add a drizzle of honey and any of our toners to make a paste.
-Apply generously on blackhead prone areas and let it rest till its semi - dry.
+Apply it generously on blackhead prone areas and let it rest till it's semi-dry.
 Gently scrub to cleanse the pores and wash with lukewarm water.
 You can use this mask once or twice a week.
-Steaming prior to this step will enhance its effectiveness.
+Steaming before this step will enhance its effectiveness.

 Go for clay!

 Clay is your best friend if your pores tend to clog upon you!
 Clay masks help dig up all the accumulated oil, dirt and grime deep-seated in the pores.
 Take a teaspoon of fuller’s earth and mix it with our certified organic rose water to make a smooth paste.
 Apply on the affected areas and just before the mask begins to crack, wet it a bit and massage gently in circular motions to get rid of the excess oil on your skin and deep cleanse the pores.Now while home remedies for blackheads are great for removing blackheads on the nose and face, it is crucial to maintain and follow an appropriate skincare routine to keep those nasty blackheads at bay!.

 Skin Care Routine for Blackheads with Juicy Chemistry -